 What does it mean to be a “working-class” Classicist?
-In 2021, it’s easy enough to understand what it means to be a financially indigent scholar, or to be part of the first generation to enter into the world of higher education.
+In the present day, it’s easy enough to understand what it means to be a financially indigent scholar, or to be part of the first generation to enter into the world of higher education.
 But to pin down a “working class” identity that transcends time and space meaningfully is far easier said than done.
 And I certainly don’t seek to attempt that here.
 But tracing the life-course of individuals, and restoring colour to monochrome biographical sketches, can often reveal how socioeconomic circumstances inevitably impinge upon lives as lived.

 Even in cosmopolitan London at the dawn of the Regency, this sketch could in fact describe only one person.
 One Porson, that is.
 Within the week this man was dead.
 But the life he had lived over the previous 48 years was truly astonishing: the tale, at least to this teller, is as inspiring as it is depressing.